 Pets not permitted on international flights.

-Animals are not allowed to travel in-cabin on international flights or any itinerary that includes an international flight.
-Trained assistance animals and emotional support animals will be allowed to travel on flights to/from all international destinations, but many destinations have country specific regulations.
+Pets are not allowed to travel in-cabin on international flights or any itinerary that includes an international flight.
+Trained service animals will be allowed to travel on flights to/from all international destinations, but many destinations have country specific regulations.